 I’ve taken a snapshot to show how to do this above.
 Once we’ve blended up the ingredients, we line a container with baking paper and then compact it down really firmly.
 ‘Really firmly’ is the trick here, to get it all to hold together.
 So be sure to spend a little bit of time with this, pressing down until it is packed tightly.

-And when they are made, we let them firm up in the fridge and then slice…
+And when they are made, we top them, let them firm up in the fridge and then slice…

 I served it to guests on retreat at the Chalice Well and friends in Glastonbury this week and they loved it!